pricing analysis strategies for online retail success

 The right price can make or break a product.
-In the simplest terms, pricing an item too high can defer potential customers to competitors.
+In the simplest terms, pricing an item too high can deter potential customers to competitors.
 Pricing it too low means brands lose out on revenue.
 To be always profitable and in the sweet spot, pricing analysis is tremendously important.

 In a nutshell, pricing analysis incorporates data from several sources, ideally through the use of a digital shelf analytics tool, and arrives at a price point that makes sense for your business.
 It may not work as an automated computer doing all the calculations and spitting out the answer but comes close to providing all the information needed to price a product or service the right amount.